-You (and your loved ones) have unique health needs to consider, and those needs will determine the benefits, coverage and payment that matches your lifestyle.
+You and your loved ones have unique health needs to consider, and those needs will determine the benefits, coverage and payment that matches your lifestyle.
+Typically, you can only sign up for insurance during the open enrollment period (OEP) which ended Dec.
+15.

-Follow these steps when choosing the best health insurance for your and your family:
+Here are a few things to consider when choosing the best health insurance for you and your family during an SEP:

 - Do you have pre-existing conditions?

-- In the past year, did you have frequent visits to a health provider?
+- In the past year, did you have frequent visits to a doctor or other health provider?

 - Do you anticipate the need for large medical services, such as surgeries or medical tests?